agrc/gis.utah.gov/data/google-imagery-license-signup/index.md

 **Background:**
 At the beginning of 2015, a coalition of state, regional, and local government agencies purchased a license to Google's high resolution (6 inch pixels) aerial photography [<a href="{{ "/utah-acquires-high-resolution-aerial-photography-license/" | prepend: site.baseurl }}">more info</a>].
-The license will allow Utah's **`cities, counties, special districts, state agencies, K12/Higher ed, and tribes`** to use this imagery in web and desktop mapping applications as a streaming web service or, where needed, on premise from downloaded local files.
-Also included is **`use by contractors and formal partners of the immediate licensees`**.
+The license will allow Utah's **cities, counties, special districts, state agencies, K12/Higher ed, and tribes** to use this imagery in web and desktop mapping applications as a streaming web service or, where needed, on premise from downloaded local files.
+Also included is **use by contractors and formal partners of the immediate licensees**.

-The imagery web services will be hosted in Google's cloud and delivered via WMS and WTMS Open Geospatial Consortium (OGC) standards and the downloadable files will be obtainable through
-AGRC who will have a master set of the raw imagery files.
+The imagery web services will be hosted in Google's cloud and delivered via WMS and WTMS Open Geospatial Consortium (OGC) standards via AGRC's cloud-basedserver Discover.
+The original .jp2 imagery tiles can be downloaded or obtainable from AGRC who has a master set of the raw imagery files.
 <a href="{{ "/downloads/Diverging-Diamond-Interchange-Google-Imagery.png" | prepend: site.baseurl }}"><img src="{{ "/images/Diverging-Diamond-Interchange-Google-Imagery-800x227.png" | prepend: site.baseurl }}" alt="" title="Click to enlarge" width="800" height="227" class="" /></a>

 **Sign Up Information:**